-The Who-What-When Steps To Action activity help defining commitments and follow-up actions on meetings.
-Many meetings end with a unclear “next steps” or “action items” discussion.
+Who-What-When Steps to Action helps define commitments and follow-up actions on meetings.
+Many meetings end with an unclear “next steps” or “action items” discussion.
 This activity avoids creating a list of tasks that are often handed out to possibly unwilling participants with no particular deadline attached.

-- Create a table structure that outlines WHO / WHAT / WHEN as titles
+- Create a table structure that outlines WHO / WHAT / WHEN as column titles.

-- Ask the participants to select (from previous activity) or write down a concrete step they can commit to.
-These should be either (1) steps that they are required to follow, or (2) steps they feel really strongly about.
+- Ask participants to select (from previous activity) or write down a concrete step to which they can commit.
+These should be either (1) steps they are required to follow, or (2) steps they feel really strong about.

-- Each selected concrete steps will form a row on the Who-What- When table; ask the participants to
+- Each selected concrete step will form a row on the Who-What- When table.
+Ask participants to:

-- Place the post-it with the step under the WHAT column.
+* Place the sticky note with the step under the WHAT column.

-This activity is inspired in the Who/What/When Matrix game on the Gamer Storming book.
+This activity is inspired in the Who/What/When Matrix game in the Game Storming book.

 Remote-team advice: This activity works well for remote teams.
 Use the tool of your choice to share and track the items.